Efrain Barradas Mexican and Cuban Film Poster Collection

 Language of Materials

-Dr. Ramón A. Figueroa, Associate Professor of Spanish at Millsaps College in Jackson, Mississippi (2002 - Present) began collecting Mexican film posters in 1994 as a hobby.
+Dr. Ramón A. Figueroa, Associate Professor of Spanish at Millsaps College in Jackson, Mississippi (2002 - 2020) began collecting Mexican film posters in 1994 as a hobby.
 The collection grew to one of the great private Spanish Language poster collections in the world, (including a secondary collecting interest in Cuban film posters).
 Dr. Figueroa credits his former teacher, Dr. Efrain Barradas (Professor of Romance Languages and Literatures at the University of Florida Center for Latin American Studies), as his mentor and inspiration and, for this reason, requested that the collection be named in his honor.
 Through the efforts of Dr. Efrain Barradas, this world-class collection is now preserved and housed in the Popular Culture Collections of the Department of Special and Area Studies Collections at the George A. Smathers Libraries at the University of Florida in Gainesville.

 University of Florida Smathers Library Building